 For development releases check the weekly-builds page.

 Other options are described at the wiki Download page.

-Compiling FreeCAD requires installation of several libraries and their development files such as OpenCASCADe, Coin and Qt, listed in the pages below.
-Once this is done, FreeCAD can be simply compiled with cMake.
+Compiling FreeCAD requires installation of several libraries and their development files such as OCCT (Open Cascade), Coin and Qt, listed in the pages below.
+Once this is done, FreeCAD can be compiled with CMake.
 On Windows, these libraries are bundled and offered by the FreeCAD team in a convenient package.
-On Linux, they are usually found in your distribution's repositories, and on Mac OSX and other platforms you will usually need to compile them yourself.
+On Linux, they are usually found in your distribution's repositories, and on macOS and other platforms, you will usually have to compile them yourself.